liferay/liferay-docs/develop/tutorials/articles/140-application-security/04-authentication-pipelines/02-authentication-pipelines.markdown

   `Authenticator`s must do this.

 The three methods below the annotation run based on how you've configured
 authentication: by email address (the default), by screen name, or by user ID.
-All the methods throw an `AuthException` in case the `Authenticator` is unable to perform its task--perhaps if the system it's authenticating against is unavailable or if some dependency can't be found.
+All the methods throw an `AuthException` in case the `Authenticator` can't perform its task: if the system it's authenticating against is unavailable or if some dependency can't be found.
 The methods in this barebones example return success in all cases.
 If you deploy its module, it has no effect.
 Naturally, you'll want to provide more functionality.
 Next is an example that shows you how to do that.

 ## Creating an Authenticator [](id=creating-an-authenticator)

 This example is an `Authenticator` that only allows users whose email addresses end with *@liferay.com* or *@example.com*.
 You can implement this using one module that does everything.
-If you think other modules might be able to use the functionality that validates the email addresses, you might create two modules: one to implement the `Authenticator` and one to validate email addresses.
+If you think other modules might use the functionality that validates the email addresses, you should create two modules: one to implement the `Authenticator` and one to validate email addresses.
 This example shows the two module approach.

 To create an `Authenticator`, create a module for your implementation.
 The most